ctlab/GADMA/docs/source/index.rst

     GADMA version 2.0.0	by Ekaterina Noskova (ekaterina.e.noskova@gmail.com)
     Usage:
         gadma	-p/--params	<params_file>
                 -e/--extra	<extra_params_file>

     Instead/With -p/--params and -e/--extra option you can set:
         -o/--output	<output_dir>		output directory.
-        	-i/--input <in.fs>/<in.txt>	input file with AFS or in dadi format.
+        -i/--input	<in.fs>/<in.txt>/	input data for demographic inference
+        		<in.vcf>,<popmap>	(AFS or dadi format or VCF).
         --resume	<resume_dir>		resume another launch from <resume_dir>.
         --only_models		flag to take models only from another launch (--resume option).

         -h/--help		show this help message and exit.
         -v/--version		show version and exit.
         --test			run test case.

     In case of any questions or problems, please contact: ekaterina.e.noskova@gmail.com

 What is parameter file of GADMA?
 ---------------------------------